Important Update from Mayor Dana Ralph

 -We are encouraging residents to not attend the Council meeting and instead submit public comment to firstname.lastname@example.org

--We have cancelled all City related travel and trainings
+-We have cancelled all City related travel and training

-Here’s an update on the Covid-19 Coronavirus situation in Kent this evening.
-Major changes from my last update are in bold:
+Here’s the latest update on the Covid-19 Coronavirus situation in Kent.
+New items are in bold: